Afifa Karam: Early life

-Afifa Karam was born in Amsheet, then in the Mount Lebanon Mutasarrifate, into the wealthy Maronite family of a doctor in the Ottoman army.
-Karam was educated in local missionary schools until the age of thirteen, when she was married to a relative, John Karam.
+Afifa Karam was born in Amsheet, then in the Mount Lebanon Mutasarrifate, to Yusuf Salih Karam (1822-1895) and Frusina Habib Sharbel.
+Her family were wealthy Maronites, and her father Yusuf was a doctor in the Ottoman army.
+Karam was educated in local missionary schools until the untimely and unexpected death of her father when she was thirteen.
+Subsequently, she was married to her cousin, Karam Hanna Salih Karam (known as John Karam or K. John), who had emigrated to the United States six years prior.
 In 1897 she and her husband moved to the United States and settled in Shreveport, Louisiana.